MuhammadDanish103/Gallery/README.md

 # Gallery
-This is Basic gallery which i build for my (Code Alpha) task1 Internship frontend development in This we Use Html and Css Code
+"This is a basic gallery I built for my Task 1 internship at Code Alpha in frontend development, where I used HTML and CSS